-During the first quarter of 2018, we revised the fair value estimate of the acquired intangible assets.
+During the six months ended May 31, 2018, we revised the fair value estimate of the acquired intangible assets.
 The fair value estimate of those intangible assets was determined using income methodologies.
 Trademarks and customer relationships were valued at \$2,320.0 million and \$110.0 million, respectively.
 We valued trademarks using the relief from royalty method, an income approach.
 For customer relationships, we used the distributor method, a variation of the excess earnings method that uses distributor-based inputs for margins and contributory asset charges.
 Some of the more significant assumptions inherent in developing the valuations included the estimated annual net cash flows for each indefinite-lived or definite-lived intangible asset (including net sales, cost of products sold, selling and marketing costs, and working capital/contributory asset charges), the discount rate that appropriately reflects the risk inherent in each future cash flow stream, the assessment of each asset's life cycle, and competitive trends, as well as other factors.
 We determined the assumptions used in the financial forecasts using historical data, supplemented by current and anticipated market conditions, estimated product category growth rates, management plans, and market comparables.
-The impact of revising the fair value estimate of the acquired intangible assets in the first quarter of 2018 increased goodwill and decreased deferred taxes by \$104.6 million and \$60.4 million, respectively.
+The impact of revising the fair value estimate of the acquired intangible assets in the first half of 2018 increased goodwill and decreased deferred taxes by \$104.6 million and \$60.4 million, respectively.

-We also recognized other preliminary purchase accounting adjustments during the first quarter of fiscal 2018 that increased goodwill by \$2.0 million.
+We also recognized other preliminary purchase accounting adjustments during the six months ended May 31, 2018 that increased goodwill by \$2.8 million.

-The preliminary allocation, net of cash acquired, of the fair value of the RB Foods acquisition that reflects the adjustments to the preliminary allocation reflected during the first quarter of 2018 is summarized in the table below (in millions):
+The preliminary allocation, net of cash acquired, of the fair value of the RB Foods acquisition, which reflects adjustments to the preliminary allocation during the six months ended May 31, 2018, is summarized in the table below (in millions):